Sacramento Online Orientation

 Before each fall term, a registration hold will be placed on your student account until you update your Graduation Plan for Success.
 This is simply a check-in each year.

 Western holds three terms each Academic Year: Fall, Spring and Summer.
 The months for Open Registration are July (for fall), November (for Spring) and March (for Summer).
 During the Open Registration Period, students may drop courses without a fee.
-After Open Reg, there is a $25 drop fee.
-Student may register for classes up until the Friday before the first day of the term.
+If you don't add any courses during Open Registration, you will be charged a one time $50 Late Registration fee to subsequently add courses.
+After Open Registration, there is a $25 drop fee.
+Students may register for classes up until the Friday before the first day of the term.
 It is important to register early because of the following reasons and more:

 - Some courses require assignments prior to the first class session.